[ Printer Friendly Version ] [ Report Abuse ]

-He studied me with steely eyes that chilled me despite the warmth of the tavern.
-“I don’t have any family.
-At least, none who speak to me anymore.
-I find working during Christmas is best since I have little time for personal research during the term,” he said, twirling the glass around with the tips of his fingers.
+He considered me with steely eyes that chilled me despite the warmth of the tavern.
+“I do not have any family.
+I find working during Christmas is optimal since I have little time for personal research during the term,” he said, twirling the glass around with the tips of his fingers.

-“That’s terrible…” I said quietly and looked down at my lap.
-I didn’t have much of a family myself, but I couldn’t remember a Christmas when I was not with at least someone that I loved.
+“Oh, I didn’t know you didn’t … I’m sorry,” I said quietly and looked down at my lap.
+I felt bad, bringing the subject of family up when Severus appeared to spend the holidays alone.
+I didn’t have much of an immediate family myself, but I couldn’t remember a Christmas when I hadn’t been with at least someone I loved.

 “No, I decided it would be too much trouble.
 I’ll just be staying here, alone too.”
-I realized my words might have sounded harsh, for at least I had a family who wanted to see me.
-However, it didn’t seem to bother Severus, for he smiled and finished his drink.
+I realized my words might’ve sounded callous, for at least I had the option of going to see family.
+However, it didn’t seem to bother Severus, for he smiled faintly and finished his drink.

 “That would be nice,” I replied, hoping my face wasn’t blushing as hot as it felt.
-Severus nodded and sat back in his chair with his arms folded.
+Severus nodded and sat back in his chair with his arms folded, staring at the tabletop.
 We didn’t say anything more to each other.
 I finished my drink for lack of anything else to do and allowed Madam Rosemerta to sweep the glasses away.